WorldCereal/worldcereal-documentation/rdm/explore.md

 Click to watch video in youtube

 ## How to Retrieve Public Datasets
+RDM provides REST APIs to access data.
+To access public datasets no user login is required.
+Below python notebook demonstrates how to access public datasets along with search functionatities
 <iframe src="https://nbviewer.jupyter.org/github/WorldCereal/ewoc_rdm_demo_api/blob/main/rdmApiDemo.ipynb" width="100%" height="1000px"></iframe>

 ## How to Retrieve User Private Datasets
+To access user uploaded private datasets through APIs, credentials are required.
+These credential are the same as were used during upload of the datasets.
+Below python notebook demonstrates how to get user private datasets
 <iframe src="https://nbviewer.jupyter.org/github/WorldCereal/ewoc_rdm_demo_api/blob/main/rdmApiUserDatasetsDemo.ipynb" width="100%" height="1000px"></iframe>